Dorothy Mae Phibbs Nee: Myke

 Paul and Kathy Smelser

-Jim & Nancy Lamb
+Posted by Jim & Nancy Lamb on

 So very sorry for your loss.

-Clint and Cheryl Mino
+Posted by Clint and Cheryl Mino on

 To the Phibbs family our deepest condolences to you all with the passing of Aunt Dorothy.
 I have lots of fond memories of her and Uncle Keith that I won’t forget our thoughts and prayers are with you all.
 Cheryl enjoyed having Aunt Dorothy for her short stay in Townsend these past few months and she made sure she was well taken care of.
 RIP Aunt Dorothy you and Uncle Keith can leg wrestle again.